So Much Beneath the Surface

 We spend pretty much all our time on Earth’s crust.
 It’s where all the land and oceans are.
 But below the crust, there’s a lot going on.

 The crust is a lot like the skin on an apple.
 It doesn’t go very deep.
 But it’s still deeper than you could ever dig.
 It’s about 19 miles (30 km) deep on average on land.
 At the bottom of the ocean, the crust is still about 3 miles (5 km) deep.

-Below the crust is Earth’s biggest layer, the mantle.
-It’s a hot soup of molten rock.
+Below the crust is Earth’s biggest layer: the mantle.
+The mantle is a rocky, mostly solid layer that moves slowly beneath the crust.
 The mantle goes 1,800 miles (2,900 km) deep.
 Below the mantle is the outer core; it’s made of liquid iron and nickel.
 At the center of Earth is the inner core.
 It’s a solid center made of iron and nickel metals.

 Be a Fan of Earth and Make an Earth Fan!

 To remember that Earth is much more than just the surface we see every day, make this Earth layer fan.

 - 3 copies of the Earth Fan worksheet

 (Available in a black and white version for coloring)